 Approaches to Treatment

-The severity of brachial plexus injuries varies widely.
-The majority of babies and children make a full recovery with physical therapy alone, while others may require extensive therapy and surgical intervention.
-Treatment includes, but is not limited to:
+With respect to brachial plexus birth injuries, the majority of babies affected by this condition will make a full recovery with therapy alone, while others may require extensive therapy and possibly surgical intervention.
+Treatment initially includes:

-- Specialized splints may be used to protect the injury from further harm.
+- Specialized splints may be required to protect the joints from developing deformities.

-Additional procedures that may be recommended as children grow include tendon or muscle transfers, release of tight muscles or joints, joint fusions and botox injections.
+Additional procedures that may be recommended as children grow, include release of tight muscles or joints, tendon transfers, or joint fusions.

 A Multidisciplinary Approach

-Pediatric patients with brachial plexus and peripheral nerve disorders benefit from a multidisciplinary approach that brings together an entire team of specialists to participate in the evaluation and care management.
+Pediatric patients with brachial plexus and peripheral nerve disorders benefit from a multidisciplinary approach that brings together a team of specialists to participate in evaluation and care management.

 The team at Nicklaus Children’s Brachial Plexus and Peripheral Nerve Disorders Program includes members from the following specialties: